What is PACH?

 Field Study Program

-The PACH field study pilot program offers a transformative and meaningful work-based learning experience for undergraduate students pursuing careers in Asian American, Native Hawaiian, and Pacific Islander (AA and NHPI) community health.
-The course is co-developed by faculty, community health practitioners, and staff at the S.F.
-Chinese Hospital.
+The PACH field study program offers a transformative and meaningful work-based learning experience for undergraduate students pursuing careers in Asian American, Native Hawaiian, and Pacific Islander (AA and NHPI) community health.
+The course is co-developed by faculty and community health practitioners.

-The goal of this program is to expose students to the work of the Chinese Hospital and to guide them in developing and completing a research project on some aspect of community health.
+The goal of this program is to expose students to the work of various community health centers and to guide them in developing and completing a project on some aspect of community health.
 Students will learn about the history of the hospital and its service to the community, patient demographics, epidemiology, and the socio-economic factors that shape health disparities.
-They will also acquire important skills–such as research design, ethics, interviewing, communication strategies, and data analysis– that are essential to conducting community health research.
+They will also acquire important professional development skills that are essential to a career in community health.